Hey, I’m Dave.

 I founded Irreverent Gent to help guys take control of their confidence by bolstering their mindsets, bodies, people skills and style, and my goal is twofold:

 Like I said, I don’t think that confidence is something you’re born with, I think it’s something you build.
 And while my freshman-year journalism school prof would kill me for using such hackneyed cliches, in the pursuit of self-confidence I’ve found two principles to prove true: knowledge is power and practice makes perfect.

 By learning ways to improve the way you think, look and feel, then putting those lessons into action, you can take control of your confidence, and not just make your self-esteem, but Make Yourself Esteemed.

-Scroll down to find out how to get started today.
+Scroll down to find out how to start building self-confidence today.

 You Can Build Real, Authentic, Lasting Self-Confidence

 …even if you doubt yourself, over-think everything and don’t know where to start